kazymovae/jumpstart-bot-tutorial-2022/README.md

 ## Intermediate bot: bot2_poem-bot.py

-This script treats the poem This Is Just To Say (William Carlos Williams) as a mad-lib, filling in 3 blanks from 3 data sources: JSON files from @dariusk's [collection of corpora and word lists](https://github.com/dariusk/corpora).
+This script treats the poem *This Is Just To Say* (by William Carlos Williams) as a mad-lib, filling in 3 blanks from 3 data sources: JSON files from @dariusk's [collection of corpora and word lists](https://github.com/dariusk/corpora).

 1. Go to the bot-tutorial-jumpstart-2022 folder.
 Click on `bot1_list-bot.py` to see the code

 2. You can also see the word lists we are drawing from in the data folder.
-The are `adjectives.json`, `colors.json`, and `fruits.json`.
+They are `adjectives.json`, `colors.json`, and `fruits.json`.

 2. Take a look at the script and try to figure out what it's doing.
 Use the comments (preceded by #) for context.